 POWERS, ABILITIES, WEAPONS & TOOLS

-The Big Five can morph into a lion, a leopard, an elephant, a cape buffalo or rhino.
+The Big Five can morph into a lion, a leopard, an elephant, a cape buffalo, or a rhino.
 In these forms he can take on the attributes of the animals, including enhanced strength, speed, durability and agility.
 At times he can also exert limited telepathic control over members of the big five species.

-It was around 1884 when the German’s officially occupied Job Nangoloh’s homeland of Namibia.
+It was around 1884 when the Germans officially occupied Job Nangoloh’s homeland of Namibia.
 His family was wealthy and had status, however, they still joined the rebellion as his people, the Herero Tribe, were warriors.
-Thus, the refused to be occupied and eventually took up arms against their oppressors.
+Thus, they refused to be occupied and eventually took up arms against their oppressors.
 This resulted in over 65,000 Herero being slaughtered in the first genocide of the 20th century.
 Job’s entire family was killed.
 He, however, lived on.

 The bullet wound and concussion he suffered during the battle rendered him motionless and in great pain.
 He wanted to fight to the death, but his body could not physically move itself to press on.
-When the Germans found him, he was underneath two much larger dead Herero bodies.
+When the Germans found him, he was underneath two much larger, dead Herero bodies.
 Their blood drained onto him.
 Each drop hitting his skin felt like a boulder splashing into a river from a waterfall.
 The sensation drove him mad.
 Yet, he could do nothing but lie there until his enemies captured him.